-- OBs and family doctors will work with nurse practitioners, nurse-midwives, dietitians, and other professionals during prenatal visits.
-You may have one professional to give you exams or tests, and another to teach you about pregnancy and childbirth.
+- OBs and family doctors often work with nurse practitioners, nurse-midwives, dietitians, and others during prenatal visits.
+One expert may examine you.
+Another may teach you about pregnancy and childbirth.
 And still another may give you advice about what to eat and other health choices.

-- If your OB is in a group practice, you may see different OBs during your routine visits.
-It's helpful for them to get to know you, since one of them may deliver your baby if your doctor isn't available.
+- If your OB is in a group practice, you may see different OBs at your visits.
+Any one of them may deliver your baby if your doctor isn't available.
 Consider whether you are comfortable with all the providers in the practice.
 You may not have any say in who attends your birth when the time comes.

-- Midwives in private practice often provide all routine prenatal care, consulting with an OB when necessary.
-They may team up with a second midwife or doula during labor and delivery.
+- Midwives in private practice often do all routine prenatal care.
+They consult with an OB when necessary.
+They may team up with a second midwife during labor and delivery.

-- Midwives, family doctors, and OBs will consult with an MFM specialist if you or your baby develops conditions that put your baby at risk.
+- Midwives, family doctors, and OBs will consult with an MFM specialist if you or your baby have any complications.
 An MFM specialist may co-manage your care if needed.